jennraeross/dnd-homebrew/clericDomains/bacchus.md

 _6th-level Bacchus feature_

 At 6th level, your extensive exposure to festivities has given you a particular way with people.
-Whenever you make a Charisma (Persuasion) or Charisma (Deception) check, you may use your Wisdom modifier instead.
+Whenever you make a Charisma (Persuasion) or Charisma (Performance) check, you may use your Wisdom modifier instead.

-Additionally, you gain proficiency in Charisma saving throws, and one of either Persuasion or Deception, if you do not already have it.
+Additionally, you gain proficiency in Persuasion and Performance, if you do not already have them, and expertise in them while you have at least one level of exhaustion due to alcohol.

 ### Potent Spellcasting